melver/mc2lib/contrib/mcversi/README.rst

 McVerSi Guest Workload
 ======================

-This is the guest workload as used in the McVerSi paper.
+This is the guest workload as used in the McVerSi paper, with modification to enable support on more architectures.